bfortunato/aj-framework/README.md

 └─────────────────────────────────┘  └───────────────────────────┘
 ```

-> As you can see, native code is pure User Interface, nothing else, super productive and **best quality**.
+> As you can see, native code is pure user interface, nothing else, super productive and **best quality**.
 All business logic is completely reusable, also in web applications.

 Current version: **0.1**